badretdinov/Progression/README.md

 ## Progression

-Progression is the framework which helps you to automate migration process.
+Progression is the core data framework which helps you to automate CoreData migration process.
 It based on progressive migration approach.

 - [Progressive migration](#progressive-migration)
 	- [Problem](#problem)